qua-platform/qua-qsim/README.md

 plt.show()
 ```

-In this example, we use the simulate_program function to run the QUA program on the defined backend, then plot the simulation results to visualize the Rabi oscillations for each qubit.
+In this example, we use simulate_program to run the QUA program on the defined backend, then plot the results to visualize the Rabi oscillations for each qubit.

 **Result**
 ![](img/rabi_example.png)